 Highlights include the Chiang Mai Flower Festival, a striking festival of bright flower-adorned floats, beautiful traditionally dressed women, music and dancing.
 The Chiang Mai Flower Festival is held in February.

 During Songkran Chiang Mai lets its hair down and the city turns into a massive water fight that lasts for 5 days.
-Super soakers, buckets of water and water pistols are the weapon of choice and it is open season on everyone.
-One thing for sure at Songkran you are going to have a lot of fun and you are going to get wet.
+Super soakers, buckets of water and water pistols are the weapons of choice and it is open season for everyone.
+One thing is for sure at Songkran, you are going to have a lot of fun and you are going to get wet.

 Our favourite Chiang Mai festival would have to be the Loy Krathong and Yee Ping Festival which takes place on the full moon of the 12th month of the Thai Lunar calendar, usually around November.